 All families, those paying income-based rent as well as flat rent, must report all changes in family and household composition that occur between annual reexaminations (or annual updates) within ten (10) business days of the change (e.g., If the resident or any member of the family is employed, the start date of employment would start the count of 10 business days).

-The changes must be submitted in writing either through the applicant's online account or on a Change Report form.
+The changes must be submitted in writing on a Change Report form.